Risk-Neutral Pricing of Financial Instruments in Emission Markets: A Structural Approach: Numerical solution of the allowance and option pricing problem

 Figure \ref{fig:convergence} plots the error $Err^\infty_l$ as a function of the mesh width.
 From the slope of the line of best fit through the error points, we estimate the convergence rate of our scheme to be $0.9131$ in the infinity norm.

-\subsection{Multiple Compliance Periods}
+\subsection{Multiple compliance periods}

-To deal with the path-dependency that enters the pricing problem in an emissions market with multiple compliance periods --- in the case of banking and withdrawal --- through the terminal condition \eqref{eq:allowance_terminal_cnd_multiple_cp_BW} and \eqref{eq:allowance_terminal_cnd_second_cp_BW}, we have introduced the extra variable $E^1$.
+To deal with the path-dependency that enters the pricing problem in an emissions market with multiple compliance periods---in the case of banking and withdrawal---through the terminal condition \eqref{eq:allowance_terminal_cnd_multiple_cp_BW} and \eqref{eq:allowance_terminal_cnd_second_cp_BW}, we have introduced the extra variable $E^1$.

-The problem is then solved backwards beginning with the second compliance period, for which we solve the partial differential equation \eqref{eq:allowance_PDE_multiple_cp} with corresponding boundary conditions and the terminal condition \eqref{eq:allowance_terminal_cnd_second_cp_BW}, introducing an extra dimension for the variable $E^1$.
+The problem is then solved backward beginning with the second compliance period, for which we solve the PDE \eqref{eq:allowance_PDE_multiple_cp} with corresponding boundary conditions and the terminal condition \eqref{eq:allowance_terminal_cnd_second_cp_BW}, introducing an extra dimension for the variable $E^1$.
 We then store $\alpha_2(T_1,D,0;E^1)$.

-Subsequently, we solve the partial differential equation corresponding to the first compliance period, using the stored values of $\alpha_2$ for the evaluation of the terminal condition.
+Subsequently, we solve the PDE corresponding to the first compliance period, using the stored values of $\alpha_2$ for the evaluation of the terminal condition.

-We compute the numerical approximation to each $\alpha_i$ using the scheme described in \ref{ap:num_scheme_one_cp}.
-For a market in which banking, borrowing and withdrawal are implemented, the terminal condition at the end of the first period is modified in the obvious way.
+We compute the numerical approximation to each $\alpha_i$ using the scheme described in section \ref{ap:num_scheme_one_cp}.
+For a market in which banking, borrowing, and withdrawal are implemented, the terminal condition at the end of the first period is modified in the obvious way.

-We note that compared with the single-period problem, the multi-period problem has an extra dimension due to the variable $E^1$.
+We note that, compared with the single-period problem, the multiperiod problem has an extra dimension due to the variable $E^1$.
 When solving the problem beginning with the second compliance period, this increases the complexity in two ways.
-First, the partial differential equation \eqref{eq:allowance_PDE_multiple_cp} must be solved for a sufficiently large number of values of $E^1$.
+First, the PDE \eqref{eq:allowance_PDE_multiple_cp} must be solved for a sufficiently large number of values of $E^1$.
 Second, we need to store $\alpha_2\left(T_2,D,0\right)$ since it is needed for the terminal condition of $\alpha_1$.

-\subsection{Option Pricing Problem}
+\subsection{Option pricing problem}

-We use the obvious modification of the earlier scheme described in Appendix \ref{ap:num_scheme_one_cp} to solve the option pricing partial differential equation \eqref{eq:call_PDE}.
+We use the obvious modification of the earlier scheme described in section \ref{ap:num_scheme_one_cp} to solve the option pricing PDE \eqref{eq:call_PDE}.

-\section{Monte Carlo Simulation of Cumulative Emissions}
+\section{Monte Carlo simulation of cumulative emissions}